Gaeto95/democracywatch/README.md

 ### **Why This Could Change Everything**

 **Traditional Approach**: Citizens rely on journalists and activists to expose corruption
-**Democracy Watch Vision**: AI agents would work 24/7, never sleep, never get threatened, never get bought
+**WatchDog Vision**: AI agents would work 24/7, never sleep, never get threatened, never get bought

 **Traditional Approach**: Governments control information flow and timing
-**Democracy Watch Vision**: Decentralized network that governments couldn't shut down or influence
+**WatchDog Vision**: Decentralized network that governments couldn't shut down or influence

 **Traditional Approach**: Corruption is exposed after damage is done
-**Democracy Watch Vision**: Predictive detection could prevent corruption before it happens
+**WatchDog Vision**: Predictive detection could prevent corruption before it happens

 ### **The Potential Psychological Impact on Government**
 When officials would know that: